skyqrose/which-bus/README.md

 Intended to help you decide which route to take when you have multiple options available.
 For example, to help you answer the question: "Should I take the Red Line or Commuter Rail from South Station to Braintree?
 Commuter Rail is faster, but is there a train soon?"
 You could make a list that shows predictions for the Red Line, Kingston/Plymouth Line, and Middleborough/Lakeville.

-Enter the route id and stop id for each selection that you want predictions at.
-These are the internal ids given by the API, which may be different than the human-facing names.

 The list of selections is saved as query parameters in the url, so you can bookmark useful lists.

 ## Technical Details